isomerpages/pa-shapinghearts/_programmes/Art Exhibitions/About.md

 us to appreciate and support the works of artists with disabilities.
 Engage in experiential activities that simulate disabilities, fostering a deeper understanding of their world.
-Explore over 500 paintings at our exhibitions, also available for purchase on-site.
+Explore over 500 paintings at our exhibitions, available for purchase on-site.
 Proceeds from the sale of paintings go to a good cause of supporting artists with disabilities.</p>
 <h4><strong>UPCOMING EXHIBITIONS:</strong></h4>
 <table style="minWidth: 50px">
 <colgroup>